 Water in your crawl space can attract pests and bugs such as termites, carpenter ants, cockroaches, and rodents, to name a few.
-Not only can these pests wreak havoc in your crawl space by destroying insulation and organic wooden structures, they can find their way into your home by following air ducts and electrical wiring.
+Not only can these pests wreak havoc in your crawl space by destroying insulation and organic wooden structures, but they can also find their way into your home by following air ducts and electrical wiring.

 Water damage can cause the wooden substructures in your crawl space to rot and deteriorate.
 As the joists and beams continue to weaken, they can fail to support the weight of your home, leading to sinking floors, cracks in drywall, and jamming doors.

-The smell of stagnant water, mold and mildew, and rotting organic material from a wet crawl space will eventually make its way into the rest of the house.
+The smell of stagnant water, mold and mildew, and rotting organic material from a wet crawl space will eventually make their way into the rest of the house.
 The poor air quality of your home may be the first indicator of crawl space damage.

 Crawl Space Water Removal

 Drying out the room and cleaning up the damage is probably the first thing you’ll want to do after noticing any of the problems associated with a wet crawl space.
 If your crawl space did not incur structural damage, this might simply involve pumping the water out and cleaning out debris.
 If your support beams and joists show signs of significant damage, you may need structural repair solutions.
-AquaGuard offers Crawl Space SupportJacks™ to homeowners who require crawl space structural repairs.
+AquaGuard offers Crawl Space IntelliJacks™ to homeowners who require crawl space structural repairs.